Have you decided to purchase a baby wrap but don’t know where to begin?

 - Available in multiple sizes.

-- The fabric is slippery when not wet and can be difficult to tie.
+- The fabric is slippery when dry and can be challenging to tie.

 - Not as customizable as some other wraps when it comes to fit.

-This design is made from 100 percent organic cotton.
-It’s sturdy and durable and can support a heavier child, which you really want when looking for a back carrying wrap.
+This design is made from premium cotton spandex.
+It’s sturdy and durable and can support a heavier child, which you really want when looking for a wrap for back carries.

-You’ll use back carrying techniques mostly with an older child, especially if you’re tandem carrying a younger baby on your front.
-My toddlers loved to peer over my shoulder in this position, and see the world from mom’s perspective.
+Most parents use back carrying techniques mainly with an older child, especially if they’re tandem carrying a younger baby on their front.
+My toddlers loved to peer over my shoulder in this position and see the world from my perspective.

-The Dolcino is available in two lengths, so you can have more or less fabric, according to your needs.
-It’s also easy to care for and can be machine washed, making it a great option for people who are new to babywearing.
+The KeaBabies wrap fits all sizes.
+It’s also easy to care for and can be machine washed, making it an excellent option for people who are new to babywearing.

-I love that this wrap is great for back carrying, but also for other types of wearing.
-The material is soft and thin, and just as suitable for front carrying a young baby.
+We love this wrap for back carrying but also for front and hip carries.
+The material is soft and just as suitable for front carrying a young baby.

-The Dolcino wrap is available in a variety of beautiful colors, all dyed to IANT standards.
+The KeaBabies wrap comes in a variety of beautiful colors.
 If you’re looking for a fashionable babywearing accessory that will be in it for the long haul — this might be the perfect choice for you.

 - Easy to care for and maintain.

 This wrap is a great option for someone looking for the benefits of a wrap with a little extra comfort and cushioning.
-It’s great for a newborn because they spend so much time in your arms.
-If you can free up your hands for some of that time and still be comfortable, you’ll be happier for it.
+It’s great for newborns because they spend so much time in your arms.
+If you can free up your hands for some of that time and still be comfortable.
+You’ll both be happier for it.

-It’s also available in multiple sizes for a custom fit.
-Breathable, handwoven cotton is the perfect choice for a growing baby.
+It’s also available in multiple designs for a custom fit.
+Breathable rayon and polyester blended fabric are perfect for a growing baby.
 They won’t become overheated — and neither will you.

-Discreet nursing is definitely doable in this.
-It’s easy to position the baby without being exposed, and you can also use the tail end for additional coverage if you prefer.
+It’s easy to nurse discreetly in this wrap.
+You can position your baby without exposing yourself, and you can also use the tail end for additional coverage.

-The Hip baby wrap is made entirely of cotton, and offers front, hip, and back carrying options.
-Each one is handmade and individually dyed, but it’s still machine washable and easy to care for.
-A fair-trade product, you can feel good, not only about the benefits of using it, but also about the way it was made.
+These wraps are machine washable and easy to care for.
+With this fair trade product, you can feel good, not only about the benefits of using it, but also about how it was made.

 Learning how to use wrapping techniques can be time-consuming.
-The Hip baby wrap is something you’ll need to invest some time into learning to get the most out of it.
+You’ll need to invest some time in learning to get the most of the Hip Baby wrap.
 Once you’ve mastered the movements, you’ll think it’s entirely worth it — and probably forget how frustrating it was in the beginning.

 - Multiple carrying options.